mchen30/CS337-Projects/README.md

 - Complete basic tasks with good accuracy, and
 - Fully parallelized the program using Ray

 The program can be run from the terminal and the relevant award information will be printed in a human-readable format.
-Json conversion of the results is implemented but not used for the auto-grader.
-Additional API integration for the autograder is done in gg_api.py, and the pre-ceremony() and main() functions are called from within autograder.py.
+JSON conversion of the results is implemented but not used for the auto-grader.
+Additional API integration for the autograder is done in gg_api.py, and gg_api.pre-ceremony() and gg_api.main() are called from within autograder.py.
+The program is tested with Python 3.10.

 The program retrieves the hosts accurately for both 2013 and 2015.
 The top 25 award titles extracted are returned to the autograder.
 They cover most of the awards, but the formatting and spelling may vary which makes it difficult to assign a completion score by the autograder in practice.